 Don't mean to shit on this otherwise interesting flick but considering the amount of shitting on our collective hats Peckinpah does during the movie, well, it's a good place to vent.
 On the plus side, there are some stretches of Peckinpah brilliance vis-a-vis his signature rapid editing through tight shots of crazy locals in various states of intoxication.
 A series of old faces, drinking and smoking in the proximity of flags, feels authentic enough - and all done without Easy Rider's redneck-demonizing, Altman's tacky mummery, or Smokey and the Bandit's lecherous bouncing and guileless harmonic score.

 That said, Duck's not afraid to have a few big rigs get together to smash open a police station where Spider Mike's been violated, rights-wise.
 Shit gets smashed up for real (it's pre-CGI) and that's why films like Convoy will endure.
 If you see a cop car go flying off the interstate and through a billboard, better believe some stunt man did just that.
-And it just feels real good, that metal crunch got tang!
+And it just feels real good.
+That metal crunch got tang!

-Alas, when not crashing cars or staging roadshow funerals, the Peckinpah signature over-editing and slow-mo fight thing does not always work: that rest stop cafe brawl with Cottonmouth, for example, isn't quite the same ode to violence as the opening or closing of The Wild Bunch (1969).
-With all its slow motion and quick cuts it becomes abstract and unseemly: cutting back and forth to about eight different characters in various states of falling, rolling, punching, ducking or running - all in a very close quarters diner environment--is numbing and dumb rather than riveting; i t's a fight that would have blown our minds in the hands of a tight-editing Walter Hill (as in the bathroom fight in The Warriors) but Peckinpah infamously wasted weeks filming and it's clear that about 100 different takes are all used for one single movement to create a bewildering sense of time and relative space (a character might start falling off a stool at one end of the counter and land behind a table on the other, his eyes indicating he somehow has aged 20 years in frustration with his director in between the two angles).
+Alas, when not crashing cars or eye-fishing roadshow funerals, the Peckinpah signature over-editing thing does not always work: that truck stop cafe brawl with Cottonmouth, for example, isn't quite the same ode to violence as the opening or closing of The Wild Bunch (1969).
+With all its slow motion and quick cuts it becomes abstract and unseemly: cutting back and forth to about eight different characters in various states of falling, rolling, punching, ducking or running - all in a very close quarters diner environment--is numbing and dumb rather than riveting.
+It's a fight that would have blown our minds in the hands of a tight-editing Walter Hill (as in the bathroom fight in The Warriors) but Peckinpah infamously wasted weeks filming and it's clear that about 100 different takes are all used for one single movement to create a bewildering sense of time and relative space (a character might start falling off a stool at one end of the counter and land behind a table on the other, his eyes indicating he somehow has aged 20 years in frustration with his director in between the two angles).
 Then there's the big events and demonstrations as the rebel convoy gets longer and longer, word spreading analog viral through the CB network of all the 'little' people from Flyover USA who are tired of getting pushed around.
 Yawn.
 It works at times, in others, it's just a lot of nowhere shorthand for 'everyday' America.
 I guess it's inspiring, but man, that food in the back of them trucks crawling along is gonna spoil.
-And what about them poor pigs being hauled by Love Machine?
+And what about them poor live pigs being hauled by Love Machine?
 What about their freedom?
-The sooner I can stop associating Burt Young's harsh face with actual pigs and the tang of sulphur and asphalt, the better.
+The sooner I can stop associating Burt Young's harsh face with actual pigs and the tang of sulphur, methane, diesel and asphalt, the better.
 Son, dump them pigs loose upon the plain, and get thee to a ROCKY pinball machine (3), stat!

 |Young in Rocky II - made the following year (1979)|